virajpatel115/CS601/README.md

 ## Notes

-- Drag & Drop API does not work on mobile
+- Drag & Drop API does not work on mobile (which is intended).